daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 # 21: Test Readability

-Teams that adopt TDD either see a boost in productivity because tests let them add feature with confidence, or the pace slows them down and the tests themselves become a burden.
+Teams that adopt TDD either see a boost in productivity because tests let them add features with confidence, or the pace slows them down and the tests themselves become a burden.
 Test code should describe what production code does. *It's concrete about the values it uses as examples of what results to expect, but abstract about how the code works.* Production code is abstract about the values but concrete about how it gets the job done.
 When writing production code, we consider how we compose our objects to make up a working system.
 It's more important for test code to express the intention of its target code than to plug into a web of other objects.

 ## Watch Out For: